brycejech/nginx-ssl-ufw-setup/README.md

 ## Further SSL hardening

 With it's current configuration, we will be capped at a B grade using the [SSL Labs Server Test](https://www.ssllabs.com/ssltest/) due to weak Diffie-Hellman parameters.
-We are going to genereate a new dhparam.pem file and add it to our server block.
+We are going to genereate a new `dhparam.pem` file and add it to our server block.

 ```bash
 sudo openssl dhparam -out /etc/ssl/certs/dhparam.pem 2048
 ```

 This will take a long time to run.
-Once it's complete, edit your nginx default configuration file in /etc/nginx/sites-available/default.
+Once it's complete, edit your nginx default configuration file in `/etc/nginx/sites-available/default`.

 Add the following line to your server block: